MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemAdminGuide.md

 answers to common Report Writer questions.
 You'll also find links for automated fixes, hardware compatibility, and downloads.
 Use the New Support Request link to contact Microsoft Dynamics GP Technical Support electronically.
-You also can view recent support requests for yourself and your company.
+You also can view recent support requests for yourself and your company.-->

 **Microsoft SQL Server troubleshooting resources**